maksim789456/RepoBomboclat/README.md

 By default, it's playing at all extraction point and if surplus (extra money) more **10k$**, but you can change it at config

+If you have any bugs, ideas or suggest please [open issue on GitHub](https://github.com/maksim789456/RepoBomboclat/issues/new)

 ## Configuration
 - **Enabled**: Enabling playing sound at extraction points
 - **Only On Last Extract**: Trigger sound only at last extract point